helloooideeeeea/i18nTranslator/README.md

-# i18n Translator for golang.
+# the simplest i18n Translator for golang.
-### It helps you translate multiple languages.
+### It helps you translate multiple languages in a simple way.
 very simple rule.

 This library supports Accept-Language of Request Header.